jrasero/Predicting-icns/README.md

 ## Description:
-Code written in python and used for downloading and preprocessing the data and generating results and plots of the work that can be found in the link:https://doi.org/10.1101/259077
+Code written in python and used for downloading and preprocessing the data and generating results and plots of the work:

+**Predicting functional networks from region connectivity profiles in task-based versus resting-state fMRI data**
+*Javier Rasero, Hannelore Aerts, Marlis Ontivero Ortega, Jesus M. Cortes, Sebastiano Stramaglia, Daniele Marinazzo*
+bioRxiv 259077, that can be found in the link: https://doi.org/10.1101/259077

 ## Software Requirements: